A version eaten as far away as South America, known as an empanada árabe was introduced by Arab immigrants.

-- Add olive oil to a pot, place over low to medium heat.
+- Add 2 tbsp olive oil to a pot, place over medium heat.

 - Add onions.
-Saute until translucent.
+Saute until they begin to soften.
 About 10 minutes.

-- Add lemon juice, stir, cover and lower heat to low, cook for 15 minutes, stirring at intervals.
+- Add the spinach then the lemon juice, stir, cover and lower heat to low, cook for 15 minutes, stirring at intervals.

-- Remove once spinach has lost its bright green color, let cool.
+- Remove from heat once the spinach has lost its bright green color, let cool.

 - Roll out the dough balls into round shapes.